hmajid2301/articles/36. How to use proxychains/README.md

 ## SOCKS Proxy

 In this section, I will show you how to solve the problem we described above.
-To solve this problem we will need to use.
-A SOCKS (🧦 not this kinda socks) proxy, SOCKS is a layer 5 (on the OSI model, shown below) protocol.
+To solve this problem we will need to use, a SOCKS (🧦 not this kinda socks) proxy.
+SOCKS is a layer 5 (on the OSI model, shown below) protocol.
 The protocol will allow us to proxy to `Server A` and this server will then act as almost a middleman between the `Local Machine` and `Server B`.
 The SOCKS proxy doesn't interpret any network traffic between the client (`Local Machine`) and the server (`Server B`), it merely passes it onto between the two.